Below is a list of every day activities you can do each day in September to promote truth and reconciliation in Jasper.

 ReconciliACTION Day 3

 Check out the Truth and Reconciliation page on the Municipality's website.
-Learn how to pronounce the names of the Jasper Indigenous Partner Group by reading the Land Acknowledgement policy.
+Learn how to pronounce the names of the Jasper Indigenous Partner groups by reading the Land Acknowledgement policy.

 ReconciliACTION Day 4